nextstrain/docs.nextstrain.org/src/guides/share/nextstrain-groups.rst

    nextstrain remote delete s3://nextstrain-<group>/group-overview.md

 Alternately, you can remove multiple files with the same prefix.
-For example, the following command removes all files associated with a specific build's prefix.
+For example, the following command removes all files associated with a specific dataset's prefix.

 .. code-block:: bash

    nextstrain remote delete \
      --recursively \
-     s3://nextstrain-<group>/ncov_<your-build-name>
+     s3://nextstrain-<group>/ncov_<your-dataset-name>

 Learn more about the Nextstrain command line interface
 ======================================================